qbb-project/echelon/doc/user-guide/tutorial_introduction.rst

 Compression
 ===========

-If working with large amounts of data it is often desirable to avoid a huge memory footprint, especially if in the case of long-term storage.
+If working with large amounts of data it is often desirable to avoid a huge memory footprint, especially in the case of long-term storage.
 In many cases, one can achieve this by compressing the dataset, while sacrificing I/O performance at the same time.
 Luckily, echelon---respectively HDF5---comes with built-in compression capabilities.
 Compression can be enabled during dataset creation through the :echelon:`echelon::dataset_options` class and the corresponding argument of the :echelon:`echelon::group::create_dataset` and :echelon:`echelon::group::require_dataset` methods by setting the respective option.
 For example ::